yifeng-mel/ezicamera/README.md

     &
 ```

-## Manually build the docker image
+## (Optional and Not Recommended) Manually Build All the Docker Images
 1. Build image for WebRTC, in this step we will install WebRTC libraries, python3 pip, python3 websockets.
 ```
 cd ~/ezicamera/Webrtc